Villabate

-Villabate (Sicilian: Villabbati) is a comune (municipality) in the Metropolitan City of Palermo in the Italian region Sicily, located about 8 km southeast of Palermo.
-As of 31 December 2004, it had a population of 19,441 and an area of 3.8 km2.
+Villabate (Sicilian: Villabbati) is a town and comune (municipality) in the Metropolitan City of Palermo in the autonomous island region of Sicily in Italy, located about 8 km southeast of Palermo.
+With a population of 19,380 in an area of 3.80 km2, it is the most densely populated municipality of Sicily.

-Villabate borders the following municipalities: Ficarazzi, Misilmeri, Palermo.
+Villabate borders the municipalities of Ficarazzi, Misilmeri, and Palermo.

+Etymology

 The name appears in the later half of the 15th century when the abbot of the Abbey of Santo Spirito in Palermo, Giovanni de Osca, built a tower there, later incorporated into the Migliaccio-Termine palace, along with several houses and a warehouse.
 Over time, the original nucleus expanded, becoming the "Villaggio dell'Abbate" - Village of the Abbot.

-It has the highest density of residence of any town in Sicily.
+Demographics

+As of 2026, the population is 19,380, of which 48.8% are male, and 51.2% are female.
+Minors make up 20.4% of the population, and seniors make up 18.5%.

+Immigration

+As of 2025, of the known countries of birth of 19,411 residents, the most numerous are: Italy (18,911 – 97.4%), Morocco (274 – 1.4%).